 How to Apply for a $5,000 Personal Loan

 Once you’ve selected your lender, it’s time to apply.
-In most cases, you can apply online or in person.
-Be sure to gather all the documentation you need beforehand.
+In most cases, you can apply online, in person or over the phone.
+Gathering the required documents beforehand may help smooth out the application process.

-If approved, you’ll accept the terms and receive your $5,000 personal loan as a lump sum, either by direct deposit or check.
-For Citi personal loans, customers with a Citi deposit account can receive their funds via direct deposit the same day.
-For applicants with non-Citi accounts, it may take up to 2 business days.1 After that, the repayment period begins.
+If approved, you need to accept the terms to receive your $5,000 personal loan as a lump sum, often by direct deposit or check.
+For instance, Citi customers with a Citi deposit account can receive their personal loan funds via direct deposit as early as the same business day.
+For applicants with non-Citi accounts, it may take up to 2 business days.1

 What you need to apply for a personal loan

 When applying for a personal loan, you’ll need documentation to verify your personal information.
-Your lender may require:
+Lenders typically require:

-• Proof of identity: Your lender might require a passport, driver’s license, military ID or state ID to confirm that you are who you say you are and that you’re old enough to receive a loan.
+• Proof of identity: Your lender might require an official government ID, such as a passport, driver’s license, military ID or state ID to confirm your identity.

 • Proof of income and employment status: Lenders need to ensure you make enough money to repay the loan.
 They might ask for a W-2, recent pay stubs, tax returns or bank statements.
 They may also need to contact your employer directly.

-Regardless of the amount you’re looking to borrow, there are a few factors lenders will consider:
+Regardless of the amount you’re looking to borrow, there are a few factors lenders typically consider:

 • Income: Your lender will verify that you earn enough to comfortably repay the loan on time, including interest.
 They may also have minimum income requirements.

 • Age: Most personal loans have a minimum age requirement.
-Citi requires that you must be at least 18 years of age (21 years of age in Puerto Rico).
+For example, Citi requires that you be at least 18 years of age (21 years of age in Puerto Rico).

 • Debt-to-income ratio (DTI): DTI is the percentage of your gross monthly income that goes toward debt payments.
 Lenders use this number to calculate whether you can afford to take on more debt.